cardano-foundation/CIPs/cip-drep-metadata/README.md

 - It is intended that authors will attempt to make this field unique.
 - It is intended that authors will avoid crass language.

-The compulsory nature of this field was controversial because the `username`s cannot be made unique and therefore are open to abuse (by e.g. copycats).
-However this is not a reason to not include a `username` it a reason for people reviewing governance actions to properly check the whole profile of a DRep before delegating to them.
-A `username` MUST be included because it is a human readable identifier, it is the property that people reviewing DReps will most likely identify that DRep by even in the presence of copycats.

 #### `picture`
 - Optional
 - A base 64 encoded profile picture